ysfclskn/mvn-selenium-cucumber-base/README.md

 # CucumberOptions

-You can change and edit the Cucumber settings from the CucumberRunner.class file:
+You can change and edit the Cucumber options from the CucumberRunner.class file:

 ![image](https://user-images.githubusercontent.com/13632583/202848565-4fa70e34-8dda-4b79-bc0d-d42b252f761f.png)